Rough-Housing, or Hazing?

 Here are some highlights of what took place this week:

-- The most passed-around and commented-on story this week dealt with an allegation of hazing involving members of the Milford High School varsity football team.
-As upsetting to our readers as the incident itself, was the controversial decision by the school principal to fire the assistant coach who reprimanded the boys.
+• The most passed-around and commented-on story this week dealt with involving members of the Milford High School varsity football team.
+As upsetting to our readers as the incident itself, was the controversial decision by the school principal to who reprimanded the boys.
 The superintendent has called the incident "rough-housing."
 The former assistant coach says it was hazing.
 Many readers said they felt that the boys got off lightly.
 One of our Facebook fans characterized this as “typical town politics” and voiced support for fired coach Pat Cornelius, commenting: “He did the right thing.”

-- We also reported on Milford boys doing good deeds this week.
-Our pair of stories about Cub Scouts this week had proud parents buzzing about the Cub Scout Olympics, “especially Pack 32 who brought home the trophy!”
-The boys followed up their athletics with some community work, cleaning up the bike path.
-We’ll echo one reader: “Great job, boys!
+• We also reported on Milford boys doing good deeds this week.
+Our pair of stories about Cub Scouts this week had proud parents buzzing about the , “especially Pack 32 who brought home the trophy!”
+The boys followed up their athletics with some community work, We’ll echo one reader: “Great job, boys!
 Making Milford shine!”

-- Finally, our Question of the Week challenged readers to explain the origin (and name) of East Main Street’s rooftop dinosaur.
+• Finally, our challenged readers to explain the origin (and name) of East Main Street’s rooftop dinosaur.
 What dinosaur, you ask?
 One fan admitted: “How many of us didn’t realize it was on the roof?”
 Others correctly identified it as a relic of the building’s Sinclair Oil origins.
 When the answer (and the name, Dino) was revealed, it was hailed as “fun, but useless information.”
 We’re taking that as a compliment!

 Social Media Page of the Week